OBASKTools/ontology-search-widget/README.md

 </html>
 ```

 Check [index.html](index.html) for a a more extensive example, built around support for the ontology fields in the [CellXGene metadata schema](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/5.1.0/schema.md#obs-cell-metadata).
-For e
+For more details and examples see [example.md](https://github.com/OBASKTools/ontology-search-widget/blob/main/docs/example.md)

 ### Configuration